I'm a Celebrity...Get Me Out of Here! (Australian TV series)

-I'm a Celebrity...Get Me Out of Here! (occasionally shortened to I'm a Celebrity) is an Australian reality television series on Network 10 which is based on the British television show of the same name.
-The series airs on Network 10 and is simulcast on its HD channel 10 HD.
+I'm a Celebrity...Get Me Out of Here! (occasionally shortened to I'm a Celebrity) is an Australian reality television, based on the British television show of the same name.
 The series sees celebrities living in the jungle with few creature comforts, and competing in various challenges to earn meals and other luxuries.
 The celebrities compete for $100,000 to be donated to their chosen charity.
 The series is set in Kruger National Park, South Africa, and is hosted by Julia Morris and Robert Irwin.
-Until 2023, it was hosted by Morris and Chris Brown.
+Until 2023, Morris hosted with veterinarian and television presenter Chris Brown.

+The series previously aired on Network 10 from 1 February 2015 until 22 February 2026 when the network made the decision to rest the program.
+In July 2026, it was announced the Seven Network had obtained the rights to the series which will premiere in 2027.